maodus/UnpluggedDeluxe/README.md

 ### PSP (Retail Hardware)

 Firstly, make sure you are using an up-to-date revision of CFW.
-Next, you will need to install the plugin np loader mod.
+Next, you will need to install the plugin [nploader mod](https://github.com/lusid1/nploader_mod).
 Next, download the PSP version of this plugin from the releases section.
 Inside of the archive, you will find two files: `UDBootsrap.prx` and `UnpluggedDeluxe.prx`.
 You will **ONLY** want to install the `UDBootstrap.prx` plugin on your system.
-Make sure to install the bootstrapper for the game id `ULUS1048`.
+Make sure to install the bootstrapper for the game id `ULUS10418`.
 The bootstrapper is used to load  `UnpluggedDeluxe.prx` into user-space.
 Make sure **BOTH** `prx` files are in the **SAME** directory on your system.

 ### PPSSPP (Emulator)

 Simply create a folder named `UnpluggedDeluxe` in your PPSSPP plugin directory.
 Then, download the PPSSPP version of this plugin.
 Afterwards, drag-and-drop both `UnpluggedDeluxe.prx` and `plugin.ini` into the directory you just created.

 ## Custom Songs

+- For the best experience when playing custom songs, please enable "No Solos" which can be found in the game's main menu (Extras -> Modify Game).

 ### Custom Audio
 Rock Band Unplugged utilizes custom encrypted audio in the form of `.ATM` files for playing a song's audio tracks within the game.
 Beneath the encryption, these `.ATM` files contain your standard 4 instrument tracks (drum, bass, guitar, and vocal), with the addition of an addtional audio track for miscellanious sound effects.
 I have written a tool that allows for the creation of this audio file format, so please follow the necessary steps found on [ATMTool's](https://github.com/maodus/ATMTool) repo.
 This procedure is mandatory for your custom song to have custom audio.
 After following the encryption and conversion processes listed on the ATMTool repo, you will have obtained a `.ATM` file that can be used in-game.